post-hero-img

 3 Faceted Search Examples

-lets look at some best practice examples of faceted search
+Let’s look at some of the best faceted search examples:

-Robert Gordon University , a leading public university based in Aberdeen, Scotland, has 11 faculties that offer over 200 courses.
-The RGU website uses faceted navigation to help prospective students easily navigate their extensive catalogue of offered courses to find the exact program they might be looking for.
+Robert Gordon University, a leading public university based in Aberdeen, Scotland, has 11 faculties that offer over 200 courses.
+The RGU website is a great example of faceted search, it uses faceted navigation to help prospective students easily navigate their extensive catalog of offered courses to find the exact program they might be looking for.

-Gemini computer lets customers easily browse their large selection of devices by using faceted search to help them narrow down.
+Gemini computer is another good example.
+It lets customers easily browse their large selection of devices by using faceted search to help them narrow down.

 For our final faceted search example let’s look at the website for the Archdiocese of Paderborn.
 They chose AddSearch as their choice of software for faceted search.
 It allowed them to create a search experience that helped users quickly and easily filter the results by domain and document type.

-How To Use Faceted Search: Best Practices And Tips
+How To Use Faceted Search – Tips and Tricks

 If you only have a few pages of items, basic filters might be enough for your site search.
 You don’t want to slow visitors down, you want it to be easier on the customer.